Common Eye Conditions

-Age-related Macular Degeneration (AMD) is an eye disease causing clear vision to fail in millions of older people.
+Age-related Macular Degeneration (AMD) is an eye condition causing clear vision to fail in millions of older people.
 When electrical signals from the retina (the inner layer of the eye that captures light and turns it into an electrical signal) are received by the brain through the optic nerve, they are translated into images Age-related Macular Degeneration is traditionally described as a form of the disease which affects individuals over the age of 55 years.
 However, we have recently discovered that a significant number of these individuals may have a major genetic component that contributes to the disease.
 There are 2 types of AMD, dry and wet.
 Dry AMD is more common, causing about 90% of AMD.
 It can develop so gradually that in the beginning stages you might not notice changes in vision.
 Wet AMD is less common (about 10% of cases) but is more severe and may progress more rapidly.

 Dry Macular Degeneration, in which the cells of the macula slowly begin to break down, is diagnosed in 90 percent of the cases.
 Yellow deposits called “drusen” form under the retina between the retinal pigmented epithelium (RPE) and Bruch’s membrane, which supports the retina.
 Drusen deposits are “debris” associated with compromised cell metabolism in the RPE and are often the first sign of Macular Degeneration.
 Eventually, there is a deterioration of the macular regions associated with the drusen deposits resulting in a spotty loss of “straight-ahead” vision.